Folkestone and Hythe

 Overview ⁞ Folkestone and Hythe stretches along the Kent coast from the Channel Tunnel terminal at Folkestone to the shingle beaches of Dungeness.
 Folkestone itself has a regenerated harbour, coastal park, and creative quarter, while Hythe is a historic town with a seafront promenade, canal, and medieval churches.
 Inland, the North Downs rise with views across the Channel, while Romney Marsh spreads across the south with open, flat landscapes and scattered churches.
 Dungeness, a vast shingle headland with lighthouses and unique habitats, highlights the district’s distinctive geography.

-The administrative boundary of Folkestone and Hythe can be viewed on OpenStreetMap: District Boundary of Folkestone and Hythe.
+The administrative boundary of Folkestone and Hythe can also be viewed on OpenStreetMap: District Boundary of Folkestone and Hythe.

 Key Facts about Folkestone and Hythe